 Using field and modeling techniques, our goal was to identify soil, plant and climate attributes that are most closely related to soybean yield to both provide agronomists with indicators to use for field estimates of soybean yield potential and to improve model simulations.
 Specifically, the objectives were:

-- Identify key soil health indicators that relate to soybean yield on commercial farms of PA. (in progress)
+- Identify key soil, plant and climate indicators that relate to soybean yield on commercial farms of PA.

 - Evaluate and improve if needed the cropping systems model CYCLES at simulating the effects of soil health on soybean yields in the selected fields. (in progress)

-- Evaluate the impact of soil management history on soil health indicators and soybean yields. (in progress)
+- Evaluate the impact of soil management history on soil health indicators and soybean yields. (next step)